goharbor/harbor/docs/signature-verification.md

 ## Overview

 Harbor release artifacts (installers) are cryptographically signed using [Cosign](https://docs.sigstore.dev/cosign/overview/) with keyless signing.
-This allows you to verify that downloads are authentic and unmodified [[4](https://docs.streamsets.com/platform-datacollector/latest/datacollector/UserGuide/Data_Formats/WholeFile.html)].
+This allows you to verify that downloads are authentic and unmodified.

 ## Why Verify

-✅ Confirms the file came from Harbor's official build
+* Confirms the file came from Harbor's official build
-✅ Detects any modifications or tampering
+* Detects any modifications or tampering
-✅ Protects against malicious downloads
+* Protects against malicious downloads

 ## Prerequisites